 Children are the future of any nation.
 They are the very foundation on which the development and success of a nation can be established.
-India celebrates its children on the 14th of November every year.
+India celebrates its children on November 14 every year.
 Known as Children’s Day (Baal Divas), this day commemorates the birth date of the erstwhile Prime Minister of India, Pandit Jawaharlal Nehru.

 Pandit Nehru, fondly known as Chacha Nehru was very fond of children, and worked towards their development and progress through the establishment of various educational institutions; as well as planning for their free primary education, free meals including milk to the school children in order to prevent child malnutrition in India.
 Children’s Day is a time to re-establish the awareness among the people of India of the importance of safeguarding the rights and privileges of the children, for they are the future of our nation.

 India and its Children

 While India celebrates Children’s Day on November 14 every year, the state of children in the nation is a far cry from what it is supposed to be.
 Child labour is a menace and India is at the forefront in this regard.
 India is sadly the home to the largest number of child labourers in the world.

 - As per a census conducted in 2011, there are 82 lakh child labourers in India.
 About 4,00,000 children, mostly girls, are employed in cottonseed production across the country, toiling 14-16 hours a day.